Don’t wait, act now. It will be Christmas before you know it.

 Open Day season is now running so;

-- Start with what you think interests you most, and check how it relates to your strengths/talents and what you’d like to be good at and/or skills you’d like to acquire – if you’re not sure what you’d prefer ask your family, friends, take interest/aptitude tests, talk to your Guidance Counsellor
+- Start with what you think interests you most (asking how it relates to your strengths/talents), what you’d like to be good at and/or skills you’d like to acquire – if you’re not sure what you’d prefer just ask your family, friends, take interest/aptitude tests, talk to your Guidance Counsellor

 - Decide if you’d prefer a definite/career-focused/applied or a broad/open-ended/academic course

 - Find out where you can do it

-- Check out their Open Day website for scheduled talks & tours – Plan your day using this schedule & map to ensure you get the most from it
+- Check out their Open Day Schedule for talks & tours – Plan your day using this schedule & map to ensure you get the most from it

 - Organise your own visit if your school isn’t doing one – it’s up to you to find a way to get informed

-- Review the online course info and jot down anything you’re unsure about – you will want these queries to be answered at the open day
+- Review the online course details and jot down anything you’re unsure about – you will want these queries to be answered at the open day

 - Share your insights & experiences with your family & friends – this is the bit that helps you clarify your feelings about these choices before you make a final commitment

-To help you do this there are many course & career websites – save yourself time and be very specific when using unibrowse, qualifax, eunicas, & careersportal, onetonline, etc
+To help you do this there are many course & career websites – save time by being very specific when researching on unibrowse, qualifax, eunicas, & careersportal, onetonline, etc

 Do yourself a favour, get stuck into the task now.
 Get informed & set yourself a definite goal.
 It’s time to get ready.

-You’ll feel better, more determined and in control of your own destiny
+You’ll feel better, more purposeful and in control of your own destiny

 If your teen can’t resolve their choices by this Saturday, that’s ok and it’s quite normal.

 It’s time for them to be uni-focal by ignoring all distractions, limiting/excluding social-media usage and just concentrating on the task at hand.
 Get them to set the whole issue aside until the exams over – by then everything will look differently and they’ll have time to focus on college and career preferences.